top of page

 PERCUSSION

-Ksenija holds degrees from the Frost School of Music at the University of Miami, Illinois State University, and the Faculty of Music in Belgrade, Serbia.
-Her compositions and arrangements are published by Bachovich Music Publications.
-Ksenija is a Marimba One artist.
+Ksenija holds degrees from the Frost School of Music at the University of Miami, Illinois State University (Ksenija was the recipient of 2023 Outstanding Young Alumni Award), and the Faculty of Music in Belgrade, Serbia.
+Her primary teachers include Svet Stoyanov, Matthew Strauss, Dr. David Collier, dr Srđan Palačković, and Miroslav Karlović.
+She is a Marimba One Artist.

 bottom of page